 On December 28, 2012, we entered into a term loan agreement with Kreos, providing for a term loan of up to \$10 million, which was fully drawn on the closing date.
-The borrowings under the term loan have been primarily used to finance working capital needs.
+The borrowings under the term loan were primarily used to finance working capital needs.
+On January 26, 2015, we repaid the entire outstanding balance of the Kreos term loan.

-Interest on the term loan is payable monthly at a rate of 11.90% per year, compounded on a monthly basis.
-Principal is paid in 33 equal monthly installments from September 1, 2013 through May 1, 2016, the last of which has been prepaid in advance pursuant to the terms of the term loan.
-As of September 30, 2014, the term loan had an outstanding principal balance of \$5.6 million.
-Payments of principal and interest on the term loan are in Euros.
+Interest on the term loan was payable monthly at a rate of 11.90% per year, compounded on a monthly basis.
+Principal is paid in 33 equal monthly installments from September 1, 2013 through May 1, 2016, the last of which was prepaid in advance pursuant to the terms of the term loan.
+As of December 31, 2014, the term loan had an outstanding principal balance of \$4.7 million.
+Payments of principal and interest on the term loan were in Euros.